Graphlet-AI/graphlet-ai.github.io/01_index.markdown

         </li>
     </div>
     <div>
+        <div style="margin-top: 2%;"></div>
         <h2>Principal Consultant</h2>
         <div>
             My name is Russell Jurney.
 I work at the intersection of big data, large networks - property graphs or knowledge graphs, representation learning with Graph Neural Networks (GNNs), Natural Language Processing (NLP) and Understanding (NLU), model explainability using network visualization and vector search for information retrieval.
             I am a startup product and engineering executive focused on building products driven by billion node+ networks.
 I have worked at cool places like Ning, LinkedIn and Hortonworks.
 I co-founded Deep Discovery to use networks, GNNs and visualizations to build an explainable risk score for KYC / AML.
         </div>
+        <div style="margin-top: 2%;"></div>
         <div>
-            I am a four-time O'Reilly author with 120 citations on Google Scholar for being the first to write about “agile data science” - agile development as applied to data science and machine learning.
+            I am a four-time O'Reilly author with 122 citations on Google Scholar for being the first to write about “agile data science” - agile development as applied to data science and machine learning.
 I am an applied researcher and product manager with 17 years of experience building and shipping data-driven products.
         </div>
         <div>
             I am currently fascinated by knowledge graph / property graph construction, graph representation learning, graph neural networks (GNNs), NLP/NLU techniques such as information extraction, named entity resolution (NER), coreference resolution, fact extraction, and entity linking.
 I do network science and machine learning - so I get stuff done :)